 1. Home Maintenance

 Before using any chemical or homemade products to kill termites, ensure your home is completely unattractive to them.
-This can be done by clearing any clutter that may provide possible avenues for them to build foraging or mud tubes.
+This can be done by clearing any clutter that may allow them to build foraging or mud tubes.

 Wood, timber, or paper piles near the house’s foundation provide good avenues for termites to build colonies and access your house.
 Logs, wood, and timber should be kept in designated areas away from house foundations.
 Plus, stumps in the garden should be uprooted.

 2. Chemical Treatments

 Chemical treatments such as termite sprays will give you the best solution for your termite menace.
 These include some of the most effective termite killers.

 They contain powerful active ingredients that kill termites instantly and continue to kill termites that come back to the treated area.

 3. Termite Baits

 Termite baits are chunks of food materials that lure termites into eating poison.
 They are meant to kill slowly to allow the worker termites to take the poisoned bait back to the colony.

 Poisoned baits, therefore, provide an effective way of eradicating a whole termite colony.

 Deploying beneficial nematodes around a termite colony will effectively get rid of these pesky insects.

 A single treatment won’t be useful since termites create new colonies in a short time.
 Therefore, it is essential to have a scheduled termite inspection routine to detect and dismantle any termite development – through fumigation.

 DE contains microscopic particles that can break through a termite’s body.
 The desiccating effect from DE kills the insect through dehydration – this is one of the natural termite control methods.

 Spread a thin layer of a food-grade DE on areas most frequented by termites, such as house foundation, woodpiles, and other wooden materials.